HL7/fhir-medication-rems-ig/input/pagecontent/roles.md

   - provide information to the REMS Administrator on the patient status and other clinical information
   - perform specified clinical assessments at the start of therapy or at later points in the patient’s treatment.

-  _Note: The guide uses “prescriber” throughout to represent the health care provider that orders the REMS drug , their staff, or another authorized party acting on their behalf to perform REMS-related activities._
+  _Note: The guide uses “prescriber�? throughout to represent the health care provider that orders the REMS drug , their staff, or another authorized party acting on their behalf to perform REMS-related activities._

 - The **patient's** participation in the REMS program may include:
   - receiving information or counseling about the risks associated with the REMS drug, actions they need to take to use the REMS drug safely (e.g., obtain lab tests),  symptoms to watch for and report to their provider and actions they need to take to mitigate those risks (e.g., decrease dose or stop medication)